wp-plugins/related-posts-by-zemanta/readme.txt

 * Responsive themes for desktop, tablet, and mobile
 * Like writing CSS?
 Customize Related Posts with your own code!

-Customize the look and feel of Zemanta’s Related Posts plugin by navigating to WordPress Dashboard > Settings > Related Posts by Zemanta
+Customize the look and feel of Zemanta's Related Posts plugin by navigating to WordPress Dashboard > Settings > Related Posts by Zemanta

 If you have any questions getting started, please let us know!
 Send us an email to support@zemanta.com.
 We'd love to hear from you.